 We will endeavour to help participants with their travel arrangements to the venue.

 The organizers are committed to creating as inclusive an environment as possible for all participants.

-The house has step-free access but no adapted bathrooms.
+The house can be entered step-free but there are no adapted bathrooms.
 However, it does have a ground floor bedroom and bathroom.
-One of the bedrooms also has a cot, if the writer cannot find other care for a young child.
+One of the bedrooms also has a cot, if the writer cannot find alternative care for a young child.
 The house is also pet friendly, but the allergies of other participants will have to be taken into account before being able to agree to a pet's presence.